interactive learning

 Geologists have the luxury of making observations and collecting rock samples in person.

-This activity from NASA scientists look at and classify rocks using observations about how they are formed.
+This activity from NASA scientists looks at and classifies rocks using observations about their formation.

-2. Visit the Nasa Jet Propulsion Lab that studies rocks from Earth and Mars, site link: Describe Rocks like a NASA Scientist Game .
+Step 2.
+Visit the NASA Jet Propulsion Lab that studies rocks from Earth and Mars, site link: Describe Rocks like a NASA Scientist Game .

 Additional Learning Activities: